Collaborative Law Practice FAQs

 What is Collaborative Divorce?

-In a Collaborative Divorce, both spouses work with an individualized team of highly-skilled divorce professionals who are specially-trained in the Collaborative Divorce process -- and who are specifically assembled to help them reach a full and final resolution to all the issues surrounding their divorce or legal separation.
+In a Collaborative Divorce each party has an attorney, but they agree not to handle their disagreements in court.
+Not all attorneys are qualified to represent you in a collaborative divorce.
+This process requires that both spouses work with an individualized team of highly-skilled divorce professionals who are specially-trained in the Collaborative Divorce process -- and who will help them reach a full and final resolution in their divorce or legal separation case.

 Each party selects their own individual Collaborative Attorney to advise them as to the legal aspects of their case.
 Each party will also select their own non-legal advocate assisting them – as well as the rest of the Collaborative Team – in working through the emotional (i.e., non-legal) aspects of divorce that can so often derail the possibility of settlement within the adversarial court setting.